mattrichmo/wisewriterv3/README.md

 The Wisewriter V3 Process is a book creation approach that automates pre-product ideation, product launch, and post-product activities.
 It uses tools such as OpenAI, Replica, Midjourney, and CanvasHTML to automate various stages in the creation and launch of books.
 Below is a detailed breakdown of the Wisewriter V3 process.

+# *Warning - some models inside are still the gpt-3.5-16k which is quite expensive to use.
+The token amounts for each level need some adjusting so they fit inside a 4k token model.
+Use at your own Bank Account Risk

 ## Book Ideation
 - Generate a variety of book concepts while ensuring cohesiveness.